One of the biggest mistakes people make when buying a new car is forgetting to include the cost of auto financing in the total price.

 It’s tempting to stretch out a loan over five or even six years to watch the monthly payment drop, but this means you’ll pay a lot more in interest and almost certainly be upside down on your car.

-In addition to a short loan term, you can avoid a situation in which you owe more money than the car is worth by putting money down.
+In addition to a short loan-term, you can avoid a situation in which you owe more money than the car is worth by putting money down.
 This may seem like a no-brainer, but many dealerships don’t even require buyers with good credit to make any down payment at all.
 That’s tempting, but it’s risky.
 If you find yourself suddenly needing to sell your new car, you may not be able to if you owe more on the loan than the car is worth.
 A larger down payment ensures this doesn’t happen.

-Gap insurance (guaranteed auto protection insurance) is something car dealers and lenders sell you to cover the “gap” between what an insurance company thinks your car is worth and what you owe on your car loan in the event you’re in an accident and the insurer declarres the car a total loss.
+Gap insurance (guaranteed auto protection insurance) is something car dealers and lenders sell you to cover the “gap” between what an insurance company thinks your car is worth and what you owe on your car loan in the event you’re in an accident and the insurer declares the car a total loss.
 (The insurer will only pay book value for the car, regardless of what you owe on the loan.)
-So if you crash your car and still owe $12,000 on your loan but the insurance company only covers the car for $10,000, you’re responsible for paying back the $2,000 (and you’re without a car).
+If you crash your car and still owe $12,000 on your loan, but the insurance company only covers the car for $10,000, you’re responsible for paying back the $2,000.
+(And you’re without a car.)

-People buy gap insurance based on fear because nobody wants to be in the position of owing a couple thousand on a totaled car.
-But if you structure your car loan correctly (put money down and stick to a three year term, you can feel confident that you won’t need gap insurance because your car shouldn’t be worth less than what you owe.)
+People buy gap insurance out of fear because nobody wants to owe a couple of thousand on a totaled car.
+But if you structure your car loan correctly (put money down and stick to a three-year term), you can feel confident that you won’t need gap insurance because your car shouldn’t be worth less than what you owe.

 Prices for gap insurance vary widely (from $30 or so a year to over $600 for the term of a car loan).
 The policies the dealers offer may be the most expensive, so if you feel like you need gap insurance, contact your auto insurance agent.

-So you didn’t see this article in time and got stuck with a really bad car loan.
+Let’s say you didn’t see this article in time and got stuck with a really bad car loan.
 No big deal.
-If your credit is good and your car isn’t too old, you should be able to refinance your car loan just like you can refinance a house.
+If your credit is good and your car isn’t too old, you should be able to refinance your car loan just like you can refinance a mortgage.

-The best place to ask about car loan refinancing is a local credit union, but you can also get free quotes from online loan brokers like this one.
-Ask about any fees for applying or initiating the loan and avoid lenders who want to lower your monthly payment by extending the term of your loan.
+Wherever you go, ask about any fees for applying or initiating the loan and avoid lenders who want to lower your monthly payment by extending the term of your loan.
 (With an auto loan refinance, you want to get a lower interest rate and pay down the loan over the same or a shorter term).